Pediatric Orthopedic Surgeons treating Hunter Syndrome

 Physical therapy:

 If you begin physical therapy for your children early, Spondylolysis may be treated.
 A physical therapist can recommend exercises to improve spine flexibility and strengthen the muscles around it.
-Therefore, your kids can feel easy movement without pain.
+Therefore, your kids can feel free to move without pain.

 Bracing: